 The New Children’s Museum, in downtown San Diego and is a community center for children and families.
 The museum features hands-on activities that kids can touch, climb or create.

-Hands-on studio spaces cultivate the creativity of children, inspiring them to explore a range of creative art and design activities with a wide variety of recycled and sustainable materials.
-Paint, clay, paper, wood, found objects and more will become the building blocks of each inventive studio project.
+Hands-on studio spaces cultivate children’s creativity, inspiring them to explore a range of creative art and design activities with a wide variety of recycled and sustainable materials.
+Paint, clay, paper, wood, found objects, and more will become the building blocks of each inventive studio project.
 Kids will never get bored visiting this place.

-The New Children’s Museum is dedicated to providing inventive and engaging art experiences that are meaningful to children and families.
-The museum’s mission is to stimulate imagination, inquisitiveness, and innovative thinking by exhibiting participatory works of art by contemporary artists and providing a venue for art making and play.
+The New Children’s Museum is dedicated to providing inventive and engaging art experiences meaningful to children and families.
+The museum’s mission is to stimulate imagination, inquisitiveness, and innovative thinking by exhibiting participatory works of art by contemporary artists and providing a venue for art-making and play.

-NCM has a small parking lot that cost ten dollars or you can hunt around and find a metered parking space.
-Another option is to ride the San Diego Red Car Trolley which has a nearby station.
+NCM has a small parking lot that costs ten dollars, or you can hunt around and find a metered parking space.
+Another option is to ride the San Diego Red Car Trolley, which has a nearby station.

 Children’s Museum is open daily.
-Children under one year free. website.
-New Children’s Museum 200 West Island Avenue in the Marina District of San Diego across from the Convention Center.
+Children under one year free.
+Website.
+New Children’s Museum 200 West Island Avenue in the Marina District of San Diego across the Convention Center.
 FREE admission for active military Memorial Day to Labor Day through the Blue Star Museum program.